MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

 # Scraping GitHub Stargazers using Magniv

-In this tutorial we will create a Magniv data application that gets the full GitHub profile of stargazers on GitHub repositories.
+In this tutorial, we will create a Magniv data application that retrieves the full GitHub profile of all stargazers on a given GitHub repository (despite API rate limits).

 <div style={{position:"relative", paddingBottom:"62.5%", height:"0", marginBottom:"15px"}}><iframe src="https://www.loom.com/embed/002d77f02e294644aa680eec5d249e09" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{position:"absolute", top:"0", left:"0", width:"100%", height:"100%"}}></iframe></div>

+## Overview

+This tutorial illustrates how Magniv allows you to:
+1. Work with API that has a rate limit
+2. Create a modular data application
+3. Implement a light-weight artifact store between Magniv tasks using Redis

 :::tip